SophistSolutions/Stroika/README.md

 ## Versions

+- Stroika v2.1 is more actively evolving, and requires C++17 or later.
+Version 2.1 also conditionally supports many c++20 features (such as concepts, three-way-comparison etc, if available).

 - Stroika v2.0 is very stable, and requires C++14 or later.
 Stroika v2.0 is used to power a wide variety of open source and commercial applications.

-- Stroika v2.1 is more actively evolving, and requires C++17 or later.
-Version 2.1 also conditionally supports many c++20 features (such as concepts, three-way-comparison etc, if available).

-## Compilers / Platforms tested
+## Compilers / Platforms regularly tested/supported

+- Linux, MacOS, Windows

+- Stroika v2.1

+  Regularly tested on x86, arm, gcc8 thru gcc10, clang 6 thru clang 11, Visual Studio 17 and Visual Studio 19, XCode 12.

 - Stroika v2.0

   Regularly tested on x86, arm, gcc5 thru gcc8, clang 3 thru clang 6, XCode 8 thru 9.

-- Stroika v2.1

-  Regularly tested on x86, arm, gcc8 thru gcc10, clang 6 thru clang 11, Visual Studio 17 and Visual Studio 19, XCode 12.

 ## CI System Integration